sclorg/django-ex/openshift/README.md

 ## Setting up a local OpenShift environment

+NOTE: THIS DOCUMENTATION HAS NOT BEEN UPDATED SINCE E-FILING WAS IMPLEMENTED.
+ADDITIONAL DEPENDENCIES LIKE CLAMAV, REDIS, KEYCLOAK, AND THE E-FILING HUB HAVE WERE ADDDED IN THIS RELEASE.

 If you are NOT setting up a local OpenShift environment you can skip over this section, otherwise read on.

 Setting up a local OpenShift environment is not much different than setting up a hosted environment, there are just a few extra steps and then you can follow the same instructions in either case.